At a Glance

 Home equity loans can be beneficial in certain circumstances.
 Take a look at the pros and cons of a home equity loan to see if applying for one makes sense for you.

 Advantages of A Home Equity Loan

-- Easier to qualify for than a personal loan because it’s a secured loan
+- Easier to qualify for than a personal loan because it’s secured

 - Receive the loan as a lump sum

 - Use the money however you’d like

 - Interest payments may be tax deductible if money is used for home improvements

 - Fixed interest rates and consistent monthly payments